Charles Gordon (Canadian football): College career

 Gordon attended Eastern Michigan University from 1986 to 1989.
 He earned All-Mid American Conference (MAC) honors for three consecutive years, including 1986 Runner-Up for MAC Freshman of the Year, 1986 Sporting News Freshman All America Head of the Class (special mention), 1987 1st Team All MAC, and 1987 3rd Team Football News Sophomore All America 1987 AP All America (honorable mention).
 He helped lead Eastern Michigan University to its first and only MAC championship 10–2 overall record and 7–1 conference record.
 He went to the 1987 California Bowl and upset 17 1/2 point favorite San Jose State University for the only bowl game win in EMU history.

-His school records includ: 4th all time interceptions (12), 10th all time interception return yards, 2nd longest interception return in stadium history (Rynearson Stadium), 10th all time punt return yardage, and 3rd longest punt return touchdown in Eastern Michigan University school history (91yds).
+His school records include: 4th all time interceptions (12), 10th all time interception return yards, 2nd longest interception return in stadium history (Rynearson Stadium), 10th all time punt return yardage, and 3rd longest punt return touchdown in Eastern Michigan University school history (91yds).